 REU projects create and test innovative technologies that empower people to solve important problems with impacts for society at large.
-Each REU student will learn about and make a contribution in a primary research area for the program.
+Each REU student will learn about and make a contribution in cybersecurity or artificial intelligen for the program.
 Several research labs within our College participate.
 REU students are assigned to a project within a research lab, and become a member of the lab for the summer.
-Research labs and faculty members connected with our REU program are highlighted below.
+Research labs and faculty members connected with our REU program are highlighted below, along with prior and example projects.

 - User Perceptions of Security/Privacy in Automated Home Devices - Consumer devices for smart homes collect and use a wide array of potentially sensitive information.
 We are investigating how to help users understand and control that information, empowering them to maintain the security and privacy of their homes.